Punishment For Kids Who Don’t Respond To Punishment

-“When a child doesn’t seem to care about discipline it means there is a mismatch between the reason the child is being punished and the punishment that was given,” says Campbell.
-“Often, parents think that isolating the child by sending them to their room will be effective but there are times that sending a child to his or her room only serves as a retreat from the chaos of the household, which is not always a punishment.”
+According to behavior analyst Christi Campbell, getting a kid to react remorsefully to a harsh punishment isn’t what’s needed at all.
+“When a child doesn’t seem to care about discipline, it means there is a mismatch between the reason the child is being punished and the punishment that was given,” says Campbell.
+“Often, parents think that isolating the child by sending them to their room will be effective.
+However, there are times when sending a child to his or her room only serves as a retreat from the chaos of the household, which is not always a punishment.”

 “Proactively, laying out expectations in a concrete way can be effective to avoid the need for punishment on occasion,” suggest Campbell.
-“This also eliminates the parent as the ‘bad guy’ since the expectations are in black and white and the child is now in charge of choosing to do the correct thing, not just because the parent is ‘policing’ them.”
+“This also eliminates the parent as the ‘bad guy’ since the expectations are in black-and-white and the child is now in charge of choosing to do the correct thing, not just because the parent is ‘policing’ them.”

-Trying to minimize parent-child conflicts and take a child’s concerns seriously isn’t babying them.
+Trying to minimize parent-child conflicts and taking a child’s concerns seriously isn’t babying them.
 It’s the foundation of many ‘zero discipline’ strategies, and what is parenthood but trying to teach children to make good decisions?
 But sometimes patterns of unacceptable behavior persist, and kids need to be disciplined.
 The key to finding an effective course of action is to ground it in consequences that naturally derive from their actions.

-“The punishment should be related to what the child did and why they did it and needs to be immediate so they connect it with the ‘crime’, especially so the younger they are,” advises Campbell.
+“The punishment should be related to what the child did and why they did it and needs to be immediate so they connect it with the ‘crime,’ especially so, the younger they are,” advises Campbell.
 “Did the child not clean up their room?
 Maybe they can clean their room and the living room for the next week.
 Did they come home late without calling?
 They need to call once an hour the next time they go out.”

-If the child’s behavior hasn’t improved, the new punishment isn’t really getting to the core of the issue either, and parents should try another tack.
+If the child’s behavior hasn’t improved, the new punishment isn’t really getting to the core of the issue either, and parents should try another tactic.
 If the behavior does improve, good.
 The punishment is effective, and parents should remember to praise kids for their improved behavior.

 “Avoid the power struggle.
 You know you’re in charge,” says Campbell.
 “Beating them over the head with it will not help your cause.
 It will only undermine the team mentality of your family.”